perrythepwner/web3-ctf-writeups/N1CTF/UtilityPaymentService.md

 const RESERVE_BAL: u64 = 1_000_000;
 ```

 Clearly something was off.
-Looking for integer undeflow/overflow for Solana smart contracts written in rust, I discovered that, in optimization mode, Rust doesn't make any checks:
+Looking for Rust integer undeflow/overflow in Solana smart contracts, I discovered that, in optimization mode, Rust doesn't make any checks:

 >In debug mode, Rust adds built-in checks for overflow/underflow and panics when an overflow/underflow occurs at runtime.
 However, in release (or optimization) mode, Rust **silently ignores** this behavior by default and computes _two’s complement wrapping (e.g., 255+1 becomes 0 for_ an `u8` integer).

 So if you want to do certain subtractions securely you should do it with `checked_sub()`  func or by turning on the `overflow-checks` in release mode by setting `overflow-checks = true` under `[profile.release]`.
 Note that actually, checks are made in `pay_utility_fees()` : if `amount > 15`, it makes sure that there's enough balance in escrow.
 However we can easily bypass that by calling multiple times the function with `amount < 15`.

-Exploit scenario:
+### Exploit scenario:
 1) Perry deposit 10 lamports out of 50 (init balance) to escrow account.
 2) Now Perry has 40 lamports on balance and 10 lamports in escrow account.
 3) Perry calls `pay_utility_fees()` with `amount = 10` that deducts the tokens from the escrow account.
 Balance is = 0 now.
 Calling the function again, balance will underflow by -10, which will be converted to ~65526 lamports.